abudnik/prun/README.rst

     "name" : "weekly_dump"
   }

-And save it to master's jobs directory, e.g. at jobs/dump.job This job will be started once at every available host at 3 a.m. every Sunday after submitting it to the master (here master is running at localhost)::
+And save it to master's jobs directory, e.g. at /home/nobody/jobs/dump.job This job will be started once at every available host at 3 a.m. every Sunday after submitting it to the master (here master is running at localhost)::

-  ./prun -c "run dump.job" localhost
+  ./prun -c "run /home/nobody/jobs/dump.job" localhost

 Stopping of any jobs by it's exclusive name performed by 'stop' command::